 The way you paint and decorate your office will depend on the purposes of the room.
 Will it be used to meet clients or business associates or will you be using it primarily for work?
 If so what kind of work?
 Generally, you’ll want the room to have a professional feel, but that has a calming, even relaxing tone; colours that will increase productivity.

-This is part of the reason cool colours such as greens, blues and even whites are a good fit – they aren’t going to distract you and they also have the effect of making the space seem larger and thus more comfortable.
+This is part of the reason cool colours such as greens, blues and even whites are a good fit – they aren’t going to distract you and they also have the effect of making space seem larger and thus more comfortable.

-Warm colours such as reds, yellows and oranges can help to create a more cozy, cheerful and lively office environment.
+Warm colours such as reds, yellows and oranges can help to create a more cosy, cheerful and lively office environment.
 Depending on the type of business conducted in the office, this may be appropriate.

 Think about colour psychology

 As touched on above, different colours have different effects on our mood.
 To some, this is a genuine science and the idea is that different colours can be appropriate for different kinds of work.

 Interestingly, blue is said to be the most productive colour for ‘mind work’, where you are dealing with logic and numbers.
 Workers in creative industries are more likely to be productive with a yellow shade, which stimulates the mind a little more.
 Red is more of a physical colour, though this may not be appropriate in the office setting.
 Green is more calming and invokes feelings of reassurance and hope.
 It makes a good meeting room colour in many instances.